etranos/broadband.speed.covid/README.md

     - time variation plots for 2019 and 2020 (Figure 3)

 4. `/src/LA_Clusters_k9.Rmd` performs the auxiliary regression.

-It loads the data created from the previous `LA_CLusers.Rmd` based on the optimal *k*.
+It loads the data created from the previous `LA_CLusers.Rmd` based on k=9.
 It creates:

     - the data for regressions as a backup `/data/temp/data_for_aux_k9.csv`